the-bobo/helltoupee/README.md

 @realHellToupee
 ==========

+A proud first release from artist Sofa King Awesome.

-Code forked from https://github.com/dariusk/metaphor-a-minute.
+Code inspired by https://github.com/dariusk/metaphor-a-minute.
 Thanks Darius!

 You can build your own twitter bot by taking this code and modifying it.